Search for dark photons using a multilayer dielectric haloscope equipped with a single-photon avalanche diode: Derivation of the expected rate formula

 \section{Derivation of the expected rate formula}

 In a dielectric haloscope the power is amplified as the square of the boost factor (see Eq.~\eqref{eq:dhflux})

 where $\eta$ is introduced to account for the efficiency of the detector.
-This includes the PDE at the specific wavelength considered\footnote{To obtain the PDE as a function of wavelength we scale the external quantum efficiency spectrum knowing that the PDE at \SI{1}{V} excess voltage at \SI{830}{nm} is 2.1\%.
-Both pieces of information are given by the manufacturer's datasheet.} and the collection efficiency at the focal point obtained from the GEANT4 simulation ($0.71.8\%$ in our case).
-The dark photon flux then reads
+This includes the PDE at the specific wavelength considered\footnote{The PDE as a function of wavelength at \SI{1}{V} excess voltage was provided by the manufacturer.
+Alternatively, one can obtain the PDE as a function of wavelength by scaling the quantum efficiency spectrum knowing that the PDE at \SI{1}{V} excess voltage at \SI{830}{nm} is 2.1\%.
+Both pieces of information are given by the manufacturer's datasheet~\cite{Excelitas_datasheet}.} and the collection efficiency at the focal point obtained from the GEANT4 simulation ($0.71.8\%$ in our case).
+Using Eq.~\eqref{eq:expectedrate}, the dark photon flux then reads

-When constructing upper limits, we get the number of counts $N$ that are compatible with the null hypothesis, and then calculate the $\chi$ value excluded for a given $N$ at each dark photon energy.
-So, recalling that the flux is a number of events per unit time per unit area per unit mass (or energy)
+where we have assumed a DM density of 0.3\,GeV/cm$^3$.
+When constructing upper limits, we get the number of counts $N$ compatible with the null hypothesis and then calculate the $\chi$ value excluded for a given $N$ at each dark photon energy.
+So, recalling that the flux is a number of events per unit time per unit area

 we can get an expression for the dark photon kinetic coupling constant